chart

 To leverage these algorithms and handle large datasets efficiently:

-- Instantiate the decimator class that best suits your dataset.
+- Set a variable to an instance if the decimator class that best suits your dataset.

 An advanced example demonstrates when and how decimation can